gjustin40/CNN-Car-Model-Classification/README.md

 4. Save those distorted images for the dataset.
 5. Repeat 1~4 on each class(3 classes(models) in my case)

 ## Method
 ### 1. Machine Learning
 - Extract particular feature from image and classify with Machine Learning
 - We tried to use various descriptors, but It was hard to apply other descriptor for extracting features except '(Hu) Moment invariant'
 - In this case, we use 'Decision Tree' for classification model.
 - This method need specific image.<br>
-> Convert RGB to grayscale and make it to binary image to apply 'hu moment' function.
+> Convert RGB to grayscale and make it to binary image to apply 'hu moment' function.<br>
 (background should be black and grill should be white to get the shape parameter of it from 'hu moment' function)

 ### 2. Deep Learning